 Validity of visa | 15 years from the date of issue | Life long after the date of issue |

-Registration at FFRO/FRO | After 180 days, within the next 30 days | Not required |
+Registration at FFRO/FRO | After 180 days, within the next 30 days | After 5 years of issue of OCI, one can apply after residing in India for a minimum of one year |

-Obtaining Indian Citizenship | One can apply after regularly raising in India for a minimum of seven years. | After 5 yrs of issue of OCI, one can apply after residing in India for a minimum of one year |
+Obtaining Indian Citizenship | One can apply after regularly raising in India for a minimum of seven years. | After 5 years of issuing of OCI, one can apply after residing in India for a minimum of one year |

-Visit restricted Area | Prior permission required | Permission not required |
+Visit restricted areas | Prior permission required | Permission not required |

 Validity of PIO Cards